Orientation & Mobility and CVI Solutions

 The CVI Range is a reliable and validated assessment tool developed by Dr Christine Roman-Lantzy (2007, 2018) that can be used to describe how children with CVI see, develop appropriate interventions, and monitor progress and improvements in functional vision.

-I also incorporate other assessment tools developed by Gordon Dutton and others (Lueck & Dutton, 2015).
+I also incorporate other assessment tools developed by Professor Gordon Dutton (Lueck & Dutton, 2015), and the TeachCVI project.

 Some useful websites for further links and information on CVI are: